avan3/obsidian/Resume notes/Angular Interview Questions.md

 - **Dependency Injection**
 	- A technique in which a class receives its dependencies from external sources rather than creating them itself
 	- In Angular, need to add `@Injectable({ providedIn: 'root' })` decorator to service class.
 Then the service can be added into the constructor of the class where you plan to use the service
+		- Can be added to multiple classes which use the service
 - **Decorators in Angular**
 	- What is a decorator?
 		- Angular decorator is a function, using which we attach metadata to a class declaration, method, accessor, property, or parameter